Contents strategy

 Human rights violations |

-If human rights are violated in the meaning of nationally and internationally recognised legal bases (e.g. ECHR, UN Charter of Fundamental Rights, etc.).
+when human rights are violated in the meaning of nationally and internationally recognised legal bases (e.g. European Convention on Human Rights and Fundamental Freedoms, Charter of Fundamental Rights of the European Union, UN Global Compact, OECD Guidelines for Multinational Enterprises, etc.).

 Illegal business practices |